Take the kids to the Washington or Evergreen State Fair

 Northwest Outdoors: This is a great option for entertaining the kids beyond carnival rides and games.
 Exhibits focus on all things outdoors and how to enjoy the environment in a responsible way.
 On weekends, kids can even fish, target shoot and snowshoe for free.
 Other daily activities include a sensory safari, animal-track stenciling, art activities and more.

-Piglet Palace: This always-popular attraction features a litter of piglets that are born only a few days before the Fair, as well as (hopefully) another little born during the Fair.
+Piglet Palace: This always-popular attraction features a litter of piglets that are born just before or during the Fair.
 Located between the livestock and dairy barns.

 Timber Gulch: The old Western town is located just inside the Green Gate.
 Kids will love taking a trip back in time and checking out the old-fashioned post office, barber shop, general store, sheriff’s office, saloon, lumber mill, hotel and bank.
 Can you say "photo op"?

 Tractor Tracks: This is a fair staple.
 Little ones can test their skills at driving a pedal tractor in an interactive tractor maze made just for them.

 Tumbleweed Crossing: This award-winning comedy wild west gunfight stunt show is a hit for all ages and something not to be missed.
 Chances are, your little cowpokes will go nuts for the action and laughs.

 Face painting: Kids 12 and under can get their faces painted for free from the Merry Makers in the SillyVille area of the Fair.

 Giant Pumpkin Carving: Watch talented artists turn humongous pumpkins into works of art — the creations are truly amazing and will get everyone in the mood for fall.
 Located in the Fountain Plaza, Saturdays and Sundays, 11 a.m. to 4 p.m.

 New at the fair this year: